aegatlin/notes/shell/prompt.md

 The `PS1` env var controls the look of the terminal prompt.
 In `zsh` the env var is also call `PROMPT`.
 Prompt variables for `zsh` can be found [here](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html#Prompt-Expansion).

+## Some Easy Prompt Variables

-## Display the current directory
+* Display the current directory: `%~`

-Prompt syntax: `%~`

-## Display date and time
+* Display date and time: `%D %T`

-Prompt syntax: `%D %T`

-## Display a newline
+* Display a newline: `$'\n'`

-Prompt syntax: `$'\n'`
+* Display username: `%n`
+* Display hostname
+  * `%M` displays the full hostname
+  * `%m` displays the hostname up to the first `.`

 ## Display the current git branch

 This is not easy.
-There is a `zsh` function called `vcs_info` that existing in the env.
+There is a `zsh` function called `vcs_info` that exists in the env.
 You need to enable its usage by using `autoload -Uz vcs_info`.
 According to [the docs](http://zsh.sourceforge.net/Doc/Release/Shell-Builtin-Commands.html), the `-U` flag suppresses alias expansion.
 I guess this is to prevent a scenario where you wrote an alias independently that happened to be the name of a variable used within the vcs_info function itself.
 It could then alias-expand into something not intended.
 The `-z` flag indicates that you should autoload the function in a `zsh` friendly way, as opposed to a `ksh` friendly way.
 I don't know why that wouldn't be assumed, but I'm trusting [this blog post](https://www.themoderncoder.com/add-git-branch-information-to-your-zsh-prompt/).
 This is step one, and should be added to `.zshrc`.

 ```text
 autoload -Uz vcs_info